zilongwang123/LeaVe/README.md

 ## Compile the yosys passes
-Follow the readme in folder "yosys-passes"
+Follow the instructions in folder "yosys-passes" to build the yosys passes.

 ## run the test